olesho/descry2/README.md

 </html>
 ```

-Responce would be in JSON:
+Responcs would be in JSON:
 ```
 {
   "first-source.com": {